 Dinner, drinks and overnight at the hotel

-Drive to Chongjin City (2 hours) – Chongjin in DPRK’s third largest city and is most famous for its steelworks industry.
+Drive to Chongjin City (2 hours) – Chongjin is North Korea’s third-largest city with a heavy focus on the steelworks and fishing industry.

-Visit the newly renovated city square to see the statues of Kim Il Sung and Kim Jong Il
+Visit the newly renovated Chongjin Square to see the statues of Kim Il Sung and Kim Jong Il

-We’ll walk around the square to visit the newly built E-Library – here the locals have a chance to use their local intranet for research, practice their typing skills and to play locally made computer games
+Explore the square to visit the newly built Electronic Library – here the locals have a chance to use their local intranet for research, practice their typing skills and to play locally made computer games

 Visit the Revolutionary Museum of Chongjin

 Visit the Kim Chaek Steel Complex Kindergarten for a children’s performance – before visiting we can stop by a local store to pick up some stationary or candy for the students